You live a hectic life.

 What’s the difference between all these different types of yoga teacher certifications?
 Are the benefits of taking a yoga teacher training really worth the investment of time and energy?

-Allow me to dispel your confusion as quickly as a yoga class gets rid of tension headache.
+Allow me to dispel your confusion as quickly as a yoga class gets rid of tension headaches.

 For starters, you should know that yoga teacher training courses (or YTTCs) are classified by the number of hours students spend training in the art and science of yoga.
 Each training level requires a different time commitment, and which one you choose will affect how long it takes to become a certified teacher.

 YTTCs can technically be comprised of any number of hours, but the most commonly-found programs are 200-hour, 300-hour, and 500-hour yoga teacher training courses.

 If you stumble upon 50-hour and 100-hour courses, they most likely will specialize in teaching a very particular style of yoga.

 Read my post about Yoga Alliance and learn the pros and cons of registering as a yoga teacher here: What is Yoga Alliance?

 Many studios may say they only hire 200-Hour RYTs, since Yoga Alliance’s private trademark “RYT” has become synonymous with the 200-Hour education.
 This does not mean you need to attend a registered yoga school.
 Usually, what studios are really looking for are someone who has at least 200-Hours of training experience, has yoga insurance (which all teacher’s must purchase separately), and can, well, TEACH with authenticity, compassion and authority.